phac-nml/irida/doc/developer/getting-started/index.md

 #### Unit tests
 {:.no_toc}

-IRIDA unit tests are run entirely with JUnit.
+IRIDA unit tests are written entirely with JUnit and run with Maven Surefire.
 Any classes or methods performing any sort of business logic should have unit tests written for them.
 In general all test requirements should be mocked with Mockito, and tests should be written for expected behaviour, failure cases, and edge cases.
 To mark a class as a unit test, the java file must be named with a `*Test.java` suffix.
 For examples of existing IRIDA unit tests, see any classes under `src/test/java` class path `ca.corefacility.bioinformatics.irida.service.impl.unit`.

 #### Integration tests
 {:.no_toc}

+IRIDA's integration tests are again developed using JUnit and run with Maven Failsafe.
+In addition to the unit tests described above, IRIDA's integration tests verify that all components of the application work correctly together to produce the intended result.
+Integration tests are generally written using the `SpringJUnit4ClassRunner` class which allows us to use a Spring application context and `@Autowired` to wire in test dependencies.
+Mocking generally should not be used for dependencies in any integration tests.

+As integration tests rely on the full application stack, database entries must be created at the beginning of each test.
+To do this IRIDA uses the [DBUnit](http://dbunit.sourceforge.net/) library to load test data into the database prior to every test, and to clear the database after the test is completed.
+Test database files are generally created for each test class, but some are reused between test classes.
+DBUnit test files are written in an easy XML format.

+Tests for different parts of the application may use additional libraries such as:

+* [Selenium](http://www.seleniumhq.org/) for user interface testing.
+* [REST-assured](http://rest-assured.io/) for REST API testing.

+Refer to similar tests for examples of writing tests for the UI, REST API, etc.

+To mark a class as a unit test, the java file must be named with a `*IT.java` suffix.
+For examples of existing basic IRIDA integration tests, see classes under `src/test/java` class path `ca.corefacility.bioinformatics.irida.service.impl.integration`.

 ### Database Updates